Dipeshpal/Jarvis_AI/JarvisAI/README.md

 ### Todo list-

 5.1.
-Do some action with hand gesture.
+More API features

 5.2.
-More API features
+You tell me

 ## FAQs for Contributors-